 "It's a Bordeaux-style blend of Cabernet Sauvignon, Cabernet Franc, Merlot, Malbec and Petite Verdot.
-It ages well; Bennett leaves it in the barrel quite a while.
+It ages well; Bennett leaves it in the barrel for quite a while.
 It's a complex wine."

 Davy describes their popular Gerwurztraminer as: "A spicy German wine, neither in the sweet style nor a traditional Alsace style.
 We age in oak about one year.
-There's just a hint of sweet.
+There's just a hint of sweetness.
 It's especially wonderful for holiday meals -- turkey or ham; also curry dishes."